 Passengers can access Crossrail, Heathrow Express and Great Western Main Line services at Old Oak Common interchange.
 The route segments between London and West Midlands will include tunnels at Ruislip and the Chilterns Area of Outstanding Natural Beauty (AONB).
 Sections near Turweston, Chipping Warden, Southam and Burton Green will consist of cutting and tunnel segments.

-Rolling stock for the British high speed rail system
+Rolling stock for the UK’s high-speed rail system

 The HS2 will be operated with high-speed only trains and classic compatible trains offering higher seating capacities, to serve the large volumes of passengers arriving at the same time.